|Top Secret| Only use this if you want to find success in Facebook Groups…

 This can be done in calendar form or with a simple “3-4 times a week” understanding.

-If you need help finding businesses in your niche, visit the local Better Business Bureau, Chamber of Commerce, or in this case, the local Home Builders Association for ideas.
+If you need help finding businesses in your area, visit the local Better Business Bureau, Chamber of Commerce, or in this case, the local Home Builders Association for ideas.

 If you choose to keep the Facebook Group solely focused on your business, that is perfectly great too!